PMI and ISM Manufacturing Index

 | Release timing | First business day | Usually 1–2 days earlier |

-PMI and GDP Correlation
+PMI and GDP Correlation (Useful But Imprecise)

-Research suggests approximate PMI-to-GDP relationships:
+Research from ISM and various Federal Reserve banks suggests approximate PMI-to-GDP relationships:

 | PMI Level | Approximate GDP Growth |